turbot/flowpipe-mod-aws-thrifty/README.md

 # AWS Thrifty Mod for Flowpipe

-Pipelines to detect & correct misconfigurations leading to AWS savings opportunities.
+Pipelines to detect and correct misconfigurations leading to AWS savings opportunities.

 ## Getting Started